-While you are on work placement you will need to send the following to the Exchanges Office at Oxford Brookes:
+While you are on work placement you will need to upload the following documents.
+These can be downloaded from Mobility Online.

 There are a few basic steps that you can take to help in terms of your personal safety: